 What Male and Female Victims Have In Common.

-Both male and female victims and survivors come in all shapes, sizes, ages, economic, ethnic, and social backgrounds.
+Both male and female survivors come in all shapes, sizes, ages, economic, ethnic, and social backgrounds.

 They can come from safe and unsafe home environments.
 They may have been groomed by their attacker or been targets of opportunity.
 They may experience physical, emotional, mental, and spiritual wounds that last a lifetime.